Retaining Walls Can Help Prevent Foundation Repairs

-Your home’s foundation is constantly affected by the soil underneath it, so protecting the soil is a key role in your foundation maintenance.
-Your foundation is at risk when the soil under your home shifts, shrinks, swells, or erodes.
-The great part of the retaining wall will help flowing water move appropriately, which in return, will reduce the risk of soil erosion around your foundation.
+Another great part of the retaining wall is that it will help flowing water move appropriately, which in return, will reduce the risk of soil erosion around your foundation.
 This simple addition will create more protection for your home’s foundation and is significantly less expensive than potential foundation repairs that might occur at a later date.

 Remember, retaining walls might not work in every area, but they may be a perfect option in some locations.
-You might consider a retaining wall if you live in more sloping, uneven terrain or are prone to soil erosions in your area.
+You might consider a retaining wall if you live in a more sloping, uneven terrain, have sandy soil, or are more prone to soil erosions in your area.